Missouri Baptist Convention: Missouri Baptist Ministries

 Ministry Support.
 Ministries include creative services (graphic design, web and social media, and video); live-event support; technology; and Christian apologetics.

 Funding

 Funding for the Missouri Baptist Convention is provided primarily through the Cooperative Program (CP).
 Missouri Baptist churches give a percentage of their budget to the Missouri Baptist Convention.
 Sixty percent of these funds stay in the state, while 40 percent is passed on to the Southern Baptist Convention for ministries conducted by the North American Mission Board, the International Mission Board, and others.

+Political activity

+In 2012, more than 100 members endorsed Todd Akin for US Senate.

+In 2022, state representative Suzie Pollock organized a session with Arkansas politician Robin Lundstrum at the Missouri Baptist Convention prior to presenting Anti-trans legislation in the Missouri House of Representatives.

+In 2023, MBC lobbyist Timothy Faber testified against legislation that would add anti-discrimination protections to LGBT rights in Missouri and claimed such protections would burden Missouri Commission for Human Rights.
+Further questions revealed that Faber is chair of the commission, on appointment by governor Mike Parson.

+In 2024, Faber was the only opposition testimony to a Missouri Senate bill outlawing child marriage.